rahulcooljaaz2007/SentimentBasedProductRecommendation/README.md

 - 'index.html' file, which includes the HTML code of the user interface
 - 'app.py' file, which is the Flask file to connect the backend ML model with the frontend HTML code
 - Supported pickle files, which have been generated while pickling the models

+### Solution Approach

+* The dataset and attribute descriptions are provided in the dataset folder for reference.
+* Initial steps include Data Cleaning, Visualization, and Text Preprocessing  on the dataset.
+* Addressing the Class Imbalance Issue: SMOTE Oversampling technique is applied to balance the distribution of classes before model training.
+* Machine Learning Classification Models: Various models such as Logistic Regression, Naive Bayes, Decision Tree, Random Forest, ADA boost and XGBoost are trained on the vectorized data and target column (user_sentiment).
+The objective is to classify sentiment as positive (1) or negative (0).
+The best model is chosen based on evaluation metrics including Accuracy, Precision, Recall, F1 Score, and AUC.
+XGBoost is selected  as it shows more promissing metrics.
+* Collaborative Filtering Recommender System: Utilizing both User-User and Item-Item approaches, a recommender system is developed.
+Evaluation is performed using the RMSE metric.
+SentimentBasedProductRecommendation.ipynb: This Jupyter notebook contains the code for Sentiment Classification and Recommender Systems.
+* Product Sentiment Prediction: Top 20 products are filtered using the recommender system.
+For each product, user_sentiment is predicted for all reviews, and the top 5 products with higher positive user sentiment are selected (model.py).
+* Model Persistence and Deployment: Machine Learning models are saved in pickle files within the pickle directory.
+A Flask API (app.py) is developed to interface and test these models.
+The User Interface is set up using Bootstrap and Flask Jinja templates (templates/index.html) without additional custom styles.